Harsz06/Harsz06/README.md

 # Hi there, I'm Harsh Guleria! 👋

 ## 🚀 About Me
-###### I'm a web developer and AI/ML enthusiast passionate about learning and building real-world projects.
-Currently, I'm working on MERN stack development while also diving into AI and machine learning, particularly focusing on deepfake detection.
+###### I’m a MERN Stack Developer passionate about building scalable web apps and exploring AI-powered deepfake detection.
+I specialize in MongoDB, Express.js, React, and Node.js, creating dynamic full-stack applications.
+My research focuses on machine learning for deepfake detection using PyTorch and TensorBoardX.
+Currently, I'm advancing my MERN skills and exploring AI/ML integration in web development, aiming for GSoC 2026. 🚀

 ## 📚 My Journey
 ###### 🎓 Second-year student at University Institute of Technology, H.P.U, Shimla